schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ### Complete Example

-For a complete working example including a few tests, have a look at [this](https://github.com/schilkp/protobuffer_repeat_streaming_example) repository.
+For a complete working example including a few tests, feel free to have a look at [this](https://github.com/schilkp/protobuffer_repeat_streaming_example) repository.